-- Manufacture or distribution- Class A felony (up to 20 years and up to \$375,000 fine, plus twice the value of any resulting gain of property or money). - Unlawful Possession- Class A misdemeanor (up to 1 year and up to \$6,250 fine, plus twice the value of any resulting gain of property or money).
+- Manufacture or distribution Class A felony (up to 20years and up to \$375,000 fine, plus twice the value ofany resulting gain of property or money). - Unlawful Possession Class A misdemeanor (up to 364 days and up to \$6,250 fine, plus twice the value of any resulting gain of property or money) or Class E Violation for smaller amounts (up to \$100 fine or completion of health assessment at an Addiction Recovery Center).